shaack/shaack-com/site/pages/howto/SEO-and-speed-optimization.md

 - [Check the **Meta description**](https://www.brightedge.com/glossary/meta-description).
 Not ranking relevant but may be shown in the search result.
 120-150 characters.
 Better none than a bad one.

+### Notes

+- Hyphens in URLs are better then underscore

 ## Non Technical SEO Checklist

 - **Content should solve the reader's problem**.